mbeddr/mbeddr.build.docker/README.md

 to use for a particular invocation of MPS by setting the `executable` parameter (see the [documentation of the `RunAntScript` task](https://github.com/mbeddr/mps-gradle-plugin/#runantscript)).
 This makes it possible to build different branches of the same project with different JDKs without having to duplicate build configurations.

+# Information about package versions

+The exact version of an installed package depends on the used Linux image.
+Example: Ubuntu bionic is used as the base image.
+That means that the installed Python3 version is the latest version that can be found in this ubuntu version's repository which would be Python [3.6.5](https://packages.ubuntu.com/bionic/python3) at the time of writing.
+[Check version of Installed Package on Ubuntu / Debian](https://computingforgeeks.com/check-version-of-installed-package-on-ubuntu-debian/) describes how you can check the installed package version in your local Docker container.